-- 4.11 The Commission guidelines recommend that providers should be exempt from requirements if they meet the turnover criteria in the definition of micro-enterprises set out by the "Commission Recommendation 2003/361/EC concerning the definition of micro, small and medium sized enterprises".
-According to this definition, to qualify as a micro-enterprise a provider must have an annual turnover of no more than 2 million euros. - 4.12 As required under s.368CB(8), this guidance interprets "low turnover" in accordance with the approach set out in the Commission guidelines.
+- 3.10 The Commission guidelines recommend that providers should be exempt from requirements if they meet the turnover criteria in the definition of micro-enterprises set out by the "Commission Recommendation 2003/361/EC concerning the definition of micro, small and medium sized enterprises".
+According to this definition, to qualify as a micro-enterprise a provider must have an annual turnover of no more than 2 million euros. - 3.11 As required under s.368CB(8), this guidance interprets "low turnover" in accordance with the approach set out in the Commission guidelines.
 However, micro-enterprises are not defined in the UK in a way that corresponds to this Commission Recommendation.
-In order to make the Recommendation definition practicable, we have converted the turnover element of that definition to the rounded equivalent in pounds sterling. - 4.13 Accordingly, a provider is exempt from European works requirements if it has an annual turnover of no more than £1.7m. - 4.14 This figure in pounds sterling should broadly correspond to the exchange rate with the Euro for the value of €2m, and may be updated by Ofcom from time to time as appropriate.
+In order to make the Recommendation definition practicable, we have converted the turnover element of that definition to the rounded equivalent in pounds sterling. - 3.12 Accordingly, a provider is exempt from European works requirements if it has an annual turnover of no more than £1.7m, or if the provider can demonstrate that it should be exempt from its requirements in relation to a specific service where that service has a turnover under this amount per annum. - 3.13 This figure in pounds sterling should broadly correspond to the exchange rate with the Euro for the value of €2m and may be updated by Ofcom from time to time as appropriate.